 It is like having a Rolls Royce and driving it like a mini – You’re now saying, who would do that, right?
-Well, majority of firms do – every day!
+Well, the majority of firms do – every day!

 It doesn’t just take somebody to do a group lesson showing your employees how to use the system, it goes way deeper than that!
-You are going to need a single person whom will carry out the development project and a group of people who know the system very well and can enhance this across day to day duties with the teams.
+You are going to need a single person who will carry out the development project and a group of people who know the system very well and can enhance this across day to day duties with the teams.

 1. Knowing the firm inside out